Engineering Science

 ENGS 203 ENGINEERING STRENGTH OF MATERIALS

-This course is designed to introduce elementary analysis of deformable bodies subjected to various loading including strength, deformation and stability analyses.
-Students will also be introduced to more advanced concepts in order to use sound judgment regarding the design of structures and components.
+This course is designed to introduce elementary analysis of deformable bodies subjected to various loading including strength, deformation, and stability analyses.
+Students will also be introduced to more advanced concepts to use sound judgment regarding the design of structures and components.

 Prerequisite: ENGS 201, or permission of instructor